 - 1 large egg

-2 Whisk egg in a large bowl; add the zucchini, flour, scallions, and 1/4 teaspoon of pepper.
+3 Whisk egg in a large bowl.
+Add the grated zucchini, flour, minced green onions, thyme, basil, lemon zest, salt and pepper.
 Mix to combine well.

-3 Heat oil in a large skillet over medium heat.
-Cook fritters in two batches.
-Drop six mounds of batter (2 Tbsp each) into the skillet.
-Flatten slightly.
+4 Heat oil in a large skillet (we recommend a 10-inch cast iron skillet) over medium high heat until the oil is shimmery and hot.
+Test the oil by flicking a little flour into it.
+If the flour sizzles it's ready.
+Cook the fritters in batches.
+Drop heaping tablespoons of batter into the skillet.
+Flatten slightly with the back end of a spoon or spatula.
 Cook, turning once, until browned, 4-6 minutes on each side.
 Transfer to a paper towel-lined plate.
 Sprinkle with salt.
 Repeat with remaining batter.

 Fritters can be reheated by placing on a sheet pan under a broiler for a minute or two.